dunedinpark/carpark/content/_index.md

       Place.
 3 minutes walk to the Octagon

-      Access - via a lane beside The Kitchen Table Cafe
+      Access - via a lane beside Cafe on Moray

       Cost - $40 per week incl.
 GST